BooDeer/42docs/projects/ft_services/ft_services.md

 - Easy scaling of containers
 - Monitoring and self-healing abilities

-Major compnies use Kubernetes to achieve their goals, on of those companies is Faceit, a major esports company providing high performance servers for competitive online games like CSGO.
+Major companies use Kubernetes to achieve their goals, on of those companies is Faceit, a major esports company providing high performance servers for competitive online games like CSGO.
 Read more about how they use Kubernetes [here](https://cloud.google.com/customers/faceit/).